ICTU/quality-time/README.md

 - The possibility to use HQ as a metric source.
 - Simple/naive LDAP-integration.
 - Generic false-positive management.
+- Metric tags can be used to summarize metrics with the same tag across subjects, e.g. to summarize all security metrics.

 For more plans, see the issue tracker.